Create and maintain groups from LDAP attributes

 Jean-Philippe et al.: What is required to get this code integrated into trunk?
 I think that LDAP integration without something like this is severely limited and thus this should be included.

-#1 Updated by Marcel Waldvogel almost 12 years ago
+#1 Updated by Marcel Waldvogel over 12 years ago

 - File ldap-auto-groups2.patch added